Barholle 4 Philly

 A Platform For The Taking

-Shaughn is launching his campaign for Philadelphia City Council At-Large officially following the 2020 November.
+Shaughn is launching his campaign for Philadelphia City Council At-Large officially following the 2020 November election.
 He is currently organizing around the principles outlined below and meeting with residents who are looking for change in their neighborhoods.

 If you don’t have a seat at the table,